$10 FLAT RATE GROUND SHIPPING FOR ALL ORDERS OVER $100

 Whether you're on a sportfish or center console boat, when it comes to detailing there are two ways to go.
 Do it yourself or hire someone.
 If you do it yourself there is a lot to learn and keep up on as trends of products and techniques as well as technology in products is always changing.
 Whether you are detailer, owner, or crew we are here to help with the process and hopefully can answer some questions for you and steer you in the right direction to get the job done.

-.One of the biggest questions we get asked is "Which buffer pad do I use on my sportfish or center console boat."
+.One of the biggest questions we get asked is "Which buffer pad do I use on my sportfish or center console boat?"
 With a little research online (or a lot) you can get some info and a hell of a lot of opinions.
 And everyone wants a shortcut but sometimes there just isn't one if you want a perfect finish.
-Here at Sportfish Outfitters we are dealer for Starke Yacht Care products so I figured we would start with their suggestion of which pads work best with their product line based on their advice.
+Sportfish Outfitters sells a lot of Starke Yacht Care products so we will use their suggestion of which pads work best with their product line based on their advice.
 It can be applied across many different product lines that we sell but let's stick with Starke to keep this explanation simple.
 It's an excellent choice!

-Also a simple explanation of what types of buffers there are might help.
+A simple explanation of what types of buffers there are might help.
 This is a whole different topic and you can spend a lot or a little bit of money.
-We won't get into all the details of which machines are out there in this article but there are several professional grade machines that we don't sell like Rupez and Flex.
+We won't get into all the details of machine brand options in this article but we will use the two different types of shurhold machines to explain the difference.

 Rotary polishers most people are familiar with and may already have.
 They are the most effective for removing heavy oxidation with compound.
 If you are not experienced though, you can do some damage or leave swirl marks and imperfections that must be polished out.
 We sell the Shurhold Pro Rotary at the shop and is a good choice.